JetBrains/compose-multiplatform/tutorials/Navigation/README.md

 To make this possible, all child Configurations must be [Parcelable](https://developer.android.com/reference/android/os/Parcelable).
 For convenience, Decompose defines both `Parcelable` and `@Parcelize` using [expect/actual](https://kotlinlang.org/docs/reference/mpp-connect-to-apis.html):

 - `Parcelable` - this interface is defined by Decompose in the `commonMain` source set.
-It is typealised to the Android's `Parcelable` interface for Android target, and is just an empty interface in all other targets (including JVM/Desktop).
+It is type-aliased to the Android's `Parcelable` interface for Android target, and is just an empty interface in all other targets (including JVM/Desktop).
 - `@Parcelize` - this annotation is also defined in the `commonMain` source set.
-It is typealised to the `@Parcelize` annotation provided by the [kotlin-parcelize](https://developer.android.com/kotlin/parcelize) plugin.
+It is type-aliased to the `@Parcelize` annotation provided by the [kotlin-parcelize](https://developer.android.com/kotlin/parcelize) plugin.
 And it is missing (as not needed) in non-Android targets.

 If you need Android support, please make sure you have `kotlin-parcelize` plugin enabled.
 All Configurations should look like this: